dbt-labs/docs.getdbt.com/website/docs/quickstarts/manual-install-qs.md

 ## Build your first models

 Now that you set up your sample project, you can get to the fun part — [building models](/docs/build/sql-models)!

-You will take a sample query and turn it into a model in your dbt project.
+In the next steps, you will take a sample query and turn it into a model in your dbt project.

-### Checkout a new git branch
+## Checkout a new git branch

 Check out a new git branch to work on new code: